dventura221/neighbourhood-front/README.md

 ---

 ### **NeighboUrhood is a community oriented social network that we are testing in Pern Place.
 Users can make posts, known as Streets, and other users can comment on them.
-The heart of NeighboUrhood is free-form communication within your community, without the clutter that doesn't apply.
+The heart of NeighboUrhood is free-form communication within your community, with space set aside for the clutter of the world at large.
 Only those with a Pern Place zipcode will be able to sign up for the platform so the discourse will be driven by community members themselves, rather than larger trends.**

 ### **_Screenshots_**

 ### Coming soon!

 ### **_Technologies Used_**